Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome

-Alternatively, we can also employ the non-parametric bootstrap to obtain the variance and interval estimations by re-sampling the data for $B$ iterations, where $B$ is a large number (for example, 1000).
-For each iteration, a bootstrap dataset can be generated by re-sampling individuals with replacement in the main and validation studies, separately.
+Alternatively, we can also employ the non-parametric bootstrap to obtain the variance and interval estimates by re-sampling the data for $B$ iterations (for example, $B=1000$).
+For each iteration, we re-sample individuals with replacement in the main and validation studies, separately.
 Then, we re-estimate $\widehat{\tau}_{a,a^*|\bm w}^{(m)}$ across each bootstrap dataset.
-Finally, the empirical variance of $\widehat{\tau}_{a,a^*|\bm w}^{(m)}$ among the the $B$ bootstrap datasets can be a consistent estimator of $\text{Var}\left(\widehat{\tau}_{a,a^*|\bm w}^{(m)}\right)$, from which Wald-type confidence interval can be constructed.
-Also, the 2.5\% and 97.5\% percentiles of empirical distribution of $\widehat{\tau}_{a,a^*|\bm w}^{(m)}$ among the $B$ bootstrap datasets can determine its 95\% confidence interval.
-Comparing to estimators based on the asymptotic variance, the bootstrap is easier to implement as it avoids calculation of the asymptotic variances but it can be computationally intensive when the sample size is large, as is often the case, in chronic disease epidemiology and studies based on electronic health record.
+The empirical variance of $\widehat{\tau}_{a,a^*|\bm w}^{(m)}$ among the the $B$ bootstrap datasets can be a consistent estimator of $\text{Var}\left(\widehat{\tau}_{a,a^*|\bm w}^{(m)}\right)$, from which the confidence interval can be constructed.
+Alternatively, the 2.5\% and 97.5\% percentiles of empirical distribution of $\widehat{\tau}_{a,a^*|\bm w}^{(m)}$ among the $B$ bootstrap datasets can determine its 95\% confidence interval.
+Comparing to estimators based on the asymptotic variance, the bootstrap is easier to implement but it can be computationally intensive when the sample size is large.